 Art directors execute conceptual ideas in graphic design, advertising, publishing, film, television, video games and other related industries.
 Even if you have the skills and experience to create a good resume, you still need some guidance about writing the best one for the job you want.
 Take a look at this page to improve your chances of getting that job; start by checking out the three different standard resume formats below to choose the one that best suits you.

 See What People are Saying About Us

-Job duties of an Art Director
+Job duties of an art director

 Some of their most common duties include:

-Reviewing project production factors, such as background information, objectives, budget, styles, and techniques to deliver high-quality products.
+Reviewing project production factors, such as background information, objectives, budget, styles and techniques to deliver high-quality products.